jalarcon-ale/Dunkelflaute_estimation/README.md

 ## Dunkelflaute estimation
-The Estimate_droughts.R file contains a script to estimate return periods of widespread energy droughts across Europe.
-This is done with respect to more than fourty years of daily capacity factor data on the ERA5 grid.
+The Estimate_droughts.R file contains a script to estimate return periods of widespread energy droughts.
 The PhaseRando.R file contains the functions needed to generate spatial extremes.
-The method is laid out by Hans Van de Vyver, in "Fast generation of high-dimensional spatial extremes".
+The method is laid out by H. Van de Vyver, in "Fast generation of high-dimensional spatial extremes".